 On September 30, 2019, the Company entered into an amendment to the Loan Agreement (the "First Amendment"), in which PWB made an additional term loan pursuant to a new Tranche III to the Company in an aggregate principal amount of \$12.0 million.
-The proceeds of the term loan pursuant to Tranche III were first applied to the repayment in full of all outstanding principal and accrued interest on the outstanding term loan of \$8.0 million borrowed pursuant to Tranche I and Tranche II; the remaining cash proceeds of \$4.0 million was used for general working capital and for capital expenditures purposes.
+The proceeds of the term loan pursuant to Tranche III were first applied to the repayment in full of all outstanding principal and accrued interest on the outstanding term loan of \$8.0 million borrowed pursuant to Tranche I and Tranche II.
+The remaining cash proceeds of \$4.0 million was used for general working capital and for capital expenditures purposes.
 The maturity date of the additional term loan was initially March 9, 2022, and it would have been repaid beginning on January 9, 2020 in twenty-seven equal installments.
-However, the first closing of the Company's Series B redeemable convertible preferred stock ("Series B Preferred Stock") financing in January 2020 satisfied the cash proceeds milestone noted in the First Amendment, in which the maturity date of the amended term loan was extended to June 9, 2023, and the term loan was to be repaid beginning in January 2021 in thirty equal installments, including interest at a floating annual rate equal to the greater of (i) 0.75% above the prime rate then in effect and (ii) 6.00%, due monthly starting the first month after September 30, 2019.
+However, the closing of the Company's Series B redeemable convertible preferred stock ("Series B Preferred Stock") financing in January 2020 satisfied the cash proceeds milestone noted in the First Amendment, in which the maturity date of the amended term loan was extended to June 9, 2023, and the term loan was to be repaid beginning in January 2021 in thirty equal installments, including interest at a floating annual rate equal to the greater of (i) 0.75% above the prime rate then in effect and (ii) 6.00%, due monthly starting the first month after September 30, 2019.
 The Company incurred \$15 thousand of debt issuance costs, which was recorded as a direct reduction against the additional term loan and amortized over the life of the associated term loan as a component of interest expense using the effective interest method.

 In conjunction with the First Amendment, the Company also issued a warrant to purchase 350,000 shares of Series A Preferred Stock, which effectively restated and replaced the original warrant agreement.
 The strike price of the amended warrant is \$0.50 per share, and the term remains unchanged, expiring in March 2028.
-No warrants have been exercised as of June 30, 2021.
 Refer to Note 7, Fair value of financial instruments, for further discussion on the valuation methodology and inputs for the determination of the fair value of the warrants.
-Upon the closing of the IPO, the Company's outstanding warrants to purchase Series A Preferred Stock automatically became warrants to purchase an aggregate of 92,647 shares of common stock.

-As the warrants issued are freestanding financial instruments that are exercisable for contingently redeemable shares, they were initially recorded at fair value on the date of issuance as a liability, with a corresponding discount recorded against the face value of the term loan.
+As the warrants issued were freestanding financial instruments that were exercisable for contingently redeemable shares, they were initially recorded at fair value on the date of issuance as a liability, with a corresponding discount recorded against the face value of the term loan.
 The discount was accreted against the face value of the term loan over its remaining term as additional interest expense.
-At the end of each reporting period, the change in estimated fair value of the warrants during the period is recognized as a component of other income (expense), net in the statements of operations and comprehensive loss.
+The change in estimated fair value of the warrants during the period was remeasured at each reporting date and recognized as a component of other income (expense), net in the statements of operations and comprehensive loss.